lwjohnst86/tagDiabetes/doc/manuscript.md

-used data on participants who did not have T2D at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Supplemental Figure  1).
+used data on participants who did not have T2D at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Supplemental Figure S  1).
 Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics were administered at each examination visit.
 Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario, and all participants